Norton Motorcycle Company

-The Norton Motorcycle Company (formerly Norton Motors, Ltd.) is a brand of motorcycles headquartered in Solihull, West Midlands, (originally based in Birmingham), England.
-For some years around 1990, the rights to use the name on motorcycles was owned by North American financiers.
+The Norton Motorcycle Company (formerly Norton Motorcycles.) is a brand of motorcycles headquartered in Solihull, West Midlands, (originally based in Birmingham), England.
+For some years around 1990, the rights to use the name on motorcycles were owned by North American financiers.
+Currently it is owned by TVS Motor Company.

-The business was founded in 1898 as a manufacturer of "fittings and parts for the two-wheel trade".
+The business was founded in 1898 as a "fittings and parts for the two-wheel trade" manufacturer.
 By 1902 the company had begun manufacturing motorcycles with bought-in engines.
 In 1908 a Norton-built engine was added to the range.
 This began a long series of production of single and eventually twin-cylinder motorcycles, and a long history of racing involvement.
 During the Second World War Norton produced almost 100,000 of the military Model 16 H and Big 4 sidevalve motorcycles.

 Associated Motor Cycles bought the company in 1953.
-It was reformed as Norton-Villiers, part of Manganese Bronze Holdings, in 1966, and merged with BSA to form Norton Villiers Triumph in 1972.
+It was reformed as Norton-Villiers, part of Manganese Bronze Holdings, in 1966, and merged with BSA to form Norton Villiers Triumph in 1973.

 In late 2008, Stuart Garner, a UK businessman, bought the rights to Norton from some US concerns and relaunched Norton in its then-new Midlands home at Donington Park where it was to develop the 961cc Norton Commando and a new range of Norton motorcycles.

 The company went into administration in January 2020.
-In April 2020 administrators BDO agreed to sell certain aspects of Garner's business to a new business with links to Indian motorcycle producer TVS Motor Company.
+In April 2020, administrators BDO agreed to sell certain aspects of Garner's business to a new business with links to Indian motorcycle producer TVS Motor Company.